Crypto Tokenization: Laying the Foundation for Exchange and Institutional Growth

 Crypto tokenization is reshaping how assets are created, owned, and traded across both digital and traditional markets.

 Recent regulatory developments like the Guiding and Establishing National Innovation for U.S. Stablecoins (GENIUS) Act and the Markets in Crypto-Assets Regulation (MiCA) in the EU are creating clarity in the tokenized asset market.
-With less regulatory ambiguity, exchanges and institutions face lower compliance risks and can offer greater protection for investors — sparking a growing interest in tokenized assets.
+With less regulatory ambiguity, exchanges and institutions face lower compliance risks and can offer greater protection for investors , sparking a growing interest in tokenized assets.
+In the U.S., Treasury has already begun implementing the GENIUS Act, while MiCA has applied across the EU since December 30, 2024, with transitional periods for some firms continuing into 2026.

 Beyond regulatory momentum, tokenization also expands access to assets that were once limited to high-net-worth individuals, while opening new revenue streams for market participants.